 The new gTLD Auction Proceeds Cross-Community Working Group (CCWG) was formed in January 2017.
 It is chartered by all of ICANN’s Supporting Organizations and Advisory Committees and tasked to develop a proposal(s) on the mechanism(s) to allocate the new gTLD auction proceeds.

-An auction is the mechanism of last resort in ICANN org’s new gTLD Program for resolving contention when two or more applicants apply for the same string.
+An auction is the mechanism of last resort in ICANN org’s new gTLD Program for resolving contention when two or more applicants apply for the same (or confusingly similar) string.
 In the 2012 application round, most string contentions (approximately 90% of sets scheduled for auction) were resolved through other means before reaching an auction conducted using ICANN org's authorized auction service provider.
 To date, 17 of the 234 contention sets used a last resort auction conducted by ICANN org’s authorized auction service provider.
 Proceeds generated from auctions of last resort were separated and reserved until the multistakeholder community develops a plan for their use.
-This plan must be authorized by the ICANN Board.
+This plan must be approved by the ICANN Board.

-This Report sets out the core issues that the new gTLD Auction Proceeds Cross-Community Working Group (CCWG) addressed in carrying out its Charter since its inception in January 2017.
+This Report sets out the core issues that the new gTLD Auction Proceeds Cross-Community Working Group (CCWG) addressed in carrying out its charter since its inception in January 2017.
 It records the CCWG’s discussions regarding options around a mechanism to allocate the new gTLD Auction Proceeds in accordance with ICANN’s Mission and Bylaws.

 For further background information, please see Annex A.